shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 Like the dish itself, this too is highly debated.
 We enjoy our chili con carne as a stew and top it with fresh onion, shredded cheese, cilantro, avocado, and thinly sliced serrano chilis.
 Our meal is complete with the addition of warm corn tortillas.

 Because the ingredients of chili con carne are so widely disputed, there is room to serve it however you would like.
 It can be eaten as a stew with the toppings we suggested.
 You can pair it with corn tortillas like we do or opt for tortilla chips, flour tortillas, or cornbread.
 This is the Texas state dish after all.
 I have seen chili con carne served over rice or macaroni noodles.
+You could also pair it with a side of [Mexican Rice](https://www.jamilghar.com/recipe/mexican_rice/).
 The moral of the story is this, get creative, and adjust the meal to your family's preference.
 Either way, we know it is a meal you and those around you will enjoy.

 #### Can I freeze chili con carne?